InfinityRift/vg-match-analysis/plans.md

 [the challenge deadline](https://developer.vainglorygame.com/rules),
 and if I like what I have by then, I'll submit it.

-## New professor: Samuel

- * Focuses on your deaths
-    * Where did I die?
-       * Absolute positioning: list of regions on the map where you died, and how often in each (requires a utility, listed below)
-       * Relative positioning: how many times you died with one ally near, with two near, and with none near
-    * When did I die?
-       * Absolute: number of deaths in early game (before 8m), mid game (from then until 15m) and late game (after 15m)
-       * Relative:
-          * Within a cluster of other deaths (big fight)?
-          * Within a cluster of ally deaths only (slaughter)?
-          * Within a cluster of enemy deaths (worth it)?

 ## New professor: Celeste

  * Focuses on power spikes